voyfai/frontend-take-home-test-bounding-boxes/README.md

 ## Questions?

+Once you have finished the assessment either send us a link to your github repo or zip the folder and send it to us.
 If you have any questions or run into technical issues, please reach out to us

 Good luck with your assessment!